MaterialsGalaxy/neutron_tools/dev_tools/interactive/refinement_app/tutorial/Interactive tool tutorial.md

 - next we go back to the **sidebar** and press the **refine** button.
 	- this will save the changed values to galaxy as a delta file.
 The changes will be applied to the project file in galaxy as part of the proceeding refinement
 	- the refinement will then be performed in galaxy
+	- while processing, an purple pulsing line will appear at the top of the interactive tool window.
+During this time any inputs to the interactive tool will be delayed until the refinement process is completed.
+It is therefore advisable not to make any inputs while the purple line is present.
 - once completed, the new project will be loaded automatically into the interactive tool.
 	- we should notice the plot changing and the selected project changing made clear by the change in the history id number
 - then we proceed to the next step